Farmland value increasing in Iowa, survey finds - NewsBreak

 Farmland value increasing in Iowa, survey finds

-DES MOINES, Iowa - Farmland values are rising sharply in Iowa, according to a semi-annual survey of real estate agents.
+DES MOINES, Iowa – Farmland values are rising sharply in Iowa, according to a semi-annual survey of real estate agents.
 The Daily Nonpareil in Council Bluffs reports that the survey released this weeks shows that tillable farmland value increased by 18.8% over the past six months.
 The statewide average value of $12,182 per acre compared to a value of $10,221 per acre in March.
-The September survey by the Realtors Land Institute’s Iowa chapter indicated that the year-over-year increase totaled 26.6%.
-RLI spokesman Matt Vegte called the value “pretty hefty for Iowa ag land.”www.kaaltv.com
+The September survey by the Realtors Land Institute’s Iowa chapter indicated that the year-over-year increase totaled 26.6%.www.keloland.com

 Comments / 0